 Criteria for Inclusion

-At least one poetry or short story collection, novel, play or script published by a bona fide publisher (ie, not vanity published) or if it’s a play or film, produced professionally.
+At least one published poetry or short story collection, novel, play or script (not vanity published) or if it’s a play or film, produced professionally.
 Electronically published books should have an imprint and ISBN.

 Please read some sample entries to get an idea of the bare bones format.
 Essentially: Name, place of birth, year of birth (optional) books, place of publication, publisher, year.
 Any awards, where living now (optional).
 Do include your website address if you have one.
 It’s helpful to mention your discipline or disciplines eg novelist, poet, or novelist and poet, etc.